risuorg/risu/doc/presentation-revealmd.md

 THANK YOU FOR ATTENDING!!

+### Questions?

-For questions, come to #citellus on Freenode or email us:
+For additional questions, come to #citellus on Freenode or email us:

 - <mailto:citellus-dev@redhat.com>
 - <https://www.redhat.com/mailman/listinfo/citellus-dev>